 Being a popular destination, there are thousands of travelers who visit Peru every day.
 So, planning is always a clever idea.

 To illustrate, lots of travelers visit Machu Picchu in a day alone.
 As a result, there is a huge demand, this means lots of stress for preparing your trip.
 Some avid hikers opt for the Inca Trail to get to the Inca Citadel.
-But you must know that the Peruvian government established that access to the Inca Trail has been limited to 500 people per day.
+But you must know that the Peruvian government established that access to the Inca Trail is limited to 500 people per day.
 So, if you are part of those adventurous souls, you must check the availability of the permits.

 For this reason, we recommend purchasing your tickets and booking your tours ahead of time.
 Or if you don’t want to stress about anything like where to find entrance tickets or train tickets, booking a guided tour will be very convenient.
 Do your research and always travel with reputable service providers.